FFXIV Black Mage Guide - Blow Up Your Enemies with Fire and Ice!

 Thunder – a relatively weak DoT.
 It gets replaced by Thunder III at higher levels.

 Thunder IV – your most powerful AoE damage over time.
-It has a 3 seconds casting time.
+It has 3 seconds of casting time.

 Manaward – creates a shield equal to 30% of your max HP.
 It has a 120 seconds cooldown and an instant cast.

 Manafont – instantly restores 30% of your max MP.
 It has a 3-minute recast timer and no cast time.

 Aetherial Manipulation – teleport to the target party member.
 It has a 10 seconds cooldown.